Role of Christianity in civilization: Sexual morals

 Both the ancient Greeks and the Romans cared and wrote about sexual morality within categories of good and bad, pure and defiled, and ideal and transgression.
 But the sexual ethical structures of Roman society were built on status, and sexual modesty meant something different for men than it did for women, and for the well-born, than it did for the poor, and for the free citizen, than it did for the slave—for whom the concepts of honor, shame and sexual modesty could be said to have no meaning at all.
 Slaves were not thought to have an interior ethical life because they could go no lower socially and were commonly used sexually; the free and well born were thought to embody social honor and were therefore able to exhibit the fine sense of shame suited to their station.
 Roman literature indicates the Romans were aware of these dualities.

 Shame was a profoundly social concept that was, in ancient Rome, always mediated by gender and status.
 "It was not enough that a wife merely regulate her sexual behavior in the accepted ways; it was required that her virtue in this area be conspicuous."
 Men, on the other hand, were allowed live-in mistresses called pallake.
-This permitted Roman society to find both a husband's control of a wife's sexual behavior a matter of intense importance and at the same time see his own sex with young boys as of little concern.
+This, for example, permitted Roman society to find both a husband's control of a wife's sexual behavior a matter of intense importance and at the same time see his own sex with young boys as of little concern.
 Christianity sought to establish equal sexual standards for men and women and to protect all the young whether slave or free.
 This was a transformation in the deep logic of sexual morality.